Huntington Library: Botanical gardens

 The Huntington's botanical gardens cover 120 acre and showcase plants from around the world.
 Huntington worked to make them thrive in the generous California climate.
 Today his many projects of horticulture live on, providing opportunities for botanical research and for enjoyment.
 The gardens are divided into more than a dozen themes, including the Australian Garden, Camellia Collection, Children's Garden, Desert Garden, Herb Garden, Japanese Garden, Lily Ponds, North Vista, Palm Garden, Rose Garden, the Shakespeare Garden, Subtropical and Jungle Garden, and the Chinese Garden (Liu Fang Yuan 流芳園 or the Garden of Flowing Fragrance).

 The Rose Hills Foundation Conservatory for Botanical Science has a large tropical plant collection, as well as a carnivorous plants wing.
 The Huntington has a program to protect and propagate endangered plant species.
-In 1999, 2002, 2009, 2010, 2014, 2018, 2019, 2020, 2021 and 2025 specimens of Amorphophallus titanum, or the odiferous "corpse flower", bloomed at the facility.
-There were a total of fifteen corpse flowers bloomed at Huntington since 1999.
-Three flowers opened in July 2021.
+In 1999, 2002, 2009, 2010, 2014, 2018 (4), 2019, 2020, 2021 (3), 2022, 2023 (3), 2024, 2025 and 2026 (2) specimens of Amorphophallus titanum, or the odiferous "corpse flower", bloomed at the facility.
+Twenty-one corpse flowers have bloomed at Huntington since 1999.